 The village is located in between Toro Station and Omiyakoen Station.
 While Omiyakoen Station is closer to the gardens, I would recommend getting off at Toro Station (which is on the Shonan-Shinjuku Line) and heading to the Omiya Bonsai Art Museum first.
 The museum is the world’s first public museum dedicated to bonsai and contains 120 masterpieces, but it is the superb explanations (in both Japanese and natural English) that make the museum a must-do before you head to the gardens.
 The interior section provides an excellent foray into the bonsai world, teaching you the basics about the different styles of bonsai and what to observe to fully appreciate their beauty.
 Unfortunately, photography is prohibited in most areas, but they do have a section outside with ten or so bonsai where you can freely snap away.

 Despite the fact that Omiya Bonsai Village is just 45 minutes on the train from Shibuya, it is far from a buzzing tourist attraction.
 I heard of it only because I happened to watch a television program where foreigners living in Japan introduced “hidden” attractions to Japanese, and it doesn’t seem to get much mention in the guidebooks.
 But walking through the peaceful suburban streets of the village as you make your way around the six gardens is the perfect day trip from the capital—and for any nature lover truly unmissable.
+Note that the museum and gardens are closed on Thursdays.

 There is also Japan’s first manga museum (Saitama Municipal Cartoon Art Museum) and the House of the Four Seasons (a traditional Japanese building that serves as a community rest house) in the vicinity.